Exhausted in Labour? What to Do When You Feel Too Tired to Go On.

 3. Listen to YOUR body

 If the oxytocin is flowing.
 If you feel safe and respected and all is good then birth will usually happen fairly simply.
 In which case let your body do the work.
-The Fetal Ejection Reflex will push your baby down and out.
+Your body will push your baby down and out when the time is right.
 Coached pushing from too early on or for too long a period of time will be exhausting.
 Relax in between the surges, listen to your body, get into optimal birthing positions such as on all fours, supported standing or squatting or just chill out on the toilet.
 When you can rest.
 REST.

-If you are not comfortable enough to rest then you can always utilise further analgesia such as an epidural.
+If you are not comfortable enough to rest then you can always utilise further analgesia such as an epidural, have a nap and recover then let it wear off enough so that you can get back onto your hands and knees and birth your baby.

 We do know that women have huge reserves of energy during labour and birth.
-We just need to respect that energy and respect our bodies enough to birth our babies.
+We just need to protect and shore up that energy and respect our bodies enough to birth our babies within a calm environment and supported by a great birth team.

 Previous